Start Building for Free

 Install the Docker CLI

-The CircleCI convenience images for the Docker executor come with the Docker CLI pre-installed.
-If you are using a third-party image for your primary container that doesn’t already have the Docker CLI installed, then you will need to install it as part of your job before calling any docker commands.
+CircleCI convenience images have the Docker CLI pre-installed.
+If you are using a third-party image for your primary container that does not have the Docker CLI installed, then you will need to install it as part of your job before calling any docker commands.

 # Install via apk on alpine based images